ankrutik/notes/aws/solutions_arch_cert/notes.md

 You can enable your Lambda function for tracing with **AWS X-Ray** by adding X-Ray permissions to your Lambda function execution role and changing your function “tracing mode” to “active”.

-The Lambda **Runtime Interface Emulator** is a proxy for the Lambda [Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html),which allows customers to locally test their Lambda function packaged as a  container image.
+The Lambda **Runtime Interface Emulator** is a proxy for the Lambda [Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html), which allows customers to locally test their Lambda function packaged as a  container image.
 It is a lightweight web server that converts HTTP  requests to JSON events and emulates the Lambda Runtime API.
 It allows  you to locally test your functions using familiar tools such as cURL and the Docker CLI.

 When enabled, **Provisioned Concurrency** keeps functions initialized and hyper-ready to respond in double-digit milliseconds.
 If the concurrency of a function reaches the configured level,  subsequent invocations of the function have the latency and scale  characteristics of regular Lambda functions.
 You can restrict your  function to only scale up to the configured level.